Bangladesh Jatiotabadi Sramik Dal: History

 Bangladesh Jatyatabadi Sramik Dal was founded in 1979 as an affiliate of the Bangladesh Nationalist Party with Nazrul Islam Khan as its general secretary.

 It organized a memorial event for Ziaur Rahman, founder president of Bangladesh Nationalist Party, at the WAPDA auditorium in January 2003.
 On 14 June 2003, a Chittagong unit activist of Bangladesh Jatyatabadi Sramik Dal was shot dead in Chittagong; two people were sentenced to death and one, a former FIFA referee, to life sentence.
 Akbar Hossain, Minister of Shipping, spoke at a rally organized by Jatyatabadi Sramik Dal in Chittagong Port and chaired by the president of the port unit, Shamsul Alam on 31 August 2003.
 Nazrul Islam Khan became president of Bangladesh Jatyatabadi Sramik Dal in 2003 and was made ambassador of Bangladesh to Kuwait in 2004.
-In November 2003, Jatyatabadi Sramik Dal attacked an event of 11 left wing political party in Narayanganj District.
+In November 2003, Jatyatabadi Sramik Dal attacked an event of 11 left wing political parties in Narayanganj District.
 President of the Poura Rickshaw Sramik Dal was killed in custody during Operation Clean Heart in Bogra District.

 In May 2004, an activist of Bangladesh Jatyatabadi Sramik Dal was caught while extorting money in Barisal by the general public and handed over to the police who released him soon after.

 On 24 August 2004, Bangladesh Jatyatabadi Sramik Dal activists and Bangladesh police attacked an Awami League rally together.
 They also assaulted journalists who were documenting their attack.
 The Awami League was protesting the 2004 Dhaka grenade attack targeting Sheikh Hasina and had vandalized the Gulistan area.
-Jatyatabadi Sramik Dal also tried to stop the funneral prayers of Ivy Rahman in Khulna who was killed in the grenade attack.
+Jatyatabadi Sramik Dal also tried to stop the funeral prayers of Ivy Rahman in Khulna who was killed in the grenade attack.
 Purba Banglar Communist Party assassinated a leader of Bangladesh Jatyatabadi Sramik Dal in Bagerhat District on 19 March 2004.

 Bangladesh Jatyatabadi Sramik Dal activist was arrested with bombs from Bagerhat District on 1 February 2005.

 In August 2006, Sramik Karmachari Oikya Parishad suspended ties with Bangladesh Jatyatabadi Sramik Dal after it had withdrawn from a strike called by the Sramik Karmachari Oikya Parishad.
 Nurullah Bahar, leader of collective bargaining agent at Chittagong Port and Bangladesh Jatyatabadi Sramik Dal, protested a report by Transparency International Bangladesh which alleged irregularities at the port.

 In 2005 and 2006, M Zafrul Hasan was the general secretary of Bangladesh Jatyatabadi Sramik Dal.
 Hassan was also the Collective Bargaining Agent of Bangladesh Power Development Board.
 Hasan was a member of Bangladesh Minimum Wage Board led by Chairman Anwarul Haque.
 Abul Kashem Chowdhury was President of the Bangladesh Jatyatabadi Sramik Dal in 2005.
 On 29 October 2006, Awami League activist attacked Bangladesh Jatyatabadi Sramik Dal office in Patuakhali District during countrywide protests.
 Five including a police officer was injured in fighting between different fractions of Bangladesh Jatyatabadi Sramik Dal.